 Remember to build out your predictive analytics strategy within the context of your existing systems, whether those be supply chain management, CRM, ERP, marketing, or human resources.
 Several of the products on this list work well for average line-of-business users, but others may frustrate less experienced analysts who feel like they have to wait on database admins to connect sources and customize reporting rules.

-To browse and compare more predictive analytics solutions, use our Product Selection Tool.
+To browse and compare more predictive analytics solutions, use our Product Selection Tool for Business Intelligence.